 The oil itself is extracted from jojoba plant seeds in North America, and therefore it can be a more cost-effective option, in contrast to avocado oil which many will find to be slightly expensive.

-Furthermore, the oil has a composition of fatty acids and esters which provide a moisturizing and nourishing effect.
-It also maintains antibacterial and antioxidant properties that eliminate product residues.
+Furthermore, the oil has a composition of fatty acids and It also maintains antibacterial and antioxidant properties that eliminate product residues.